 Camellias perform best when grown in humus-rich, acid soil.
 If necessary add ericaceous compost to the soil before planting.

 Camellia doesn’t like to dry out.
 A covering of mulch will keep moisture in the soil.
 Apply a 5cm layer of garden compost or leaf mould around the base of the shrub in March.

 New flower buds Camellia japonica

 Camellia doesn’t flower

 Camellia starts to develop new flowers buds in late summer.
 If a camellia has a shortage of water in late summer, the plant may drop off its buds.
 So water well from July till the end of September.

-Protect the buds and flowers against the danger of frost and cold winds.
+Should camellias be protected in winter.
+Protect camellia buds and flowers against the danger of frost and cold winds.
 Drape several layers of garden fleece over the shrub to prevent frost damage.

 The leaves of camellia are covered with a black layer.
 How to get rid of sooty mould on camellias.